AleksaMCode/cache-simulator/README.md

 <p align="justify">It doesn't have a placment policy as such, since there is no choice of which cache entry's content to evict.
 This means that if two locatios map to the same entry, they continually knock each outher out.</p>

 ## Ram memory
 <p align="justify">Ram is represented with a large binary file stored on the file system.
 The binary file contains randomly written data.
 Ram files have the following name structure <i><code>file_name-DateTime.Now:yyyyMMddHHmmss.dat</code></i>, e.q. <i>ram-20210824183840.dat</i>.
-Below you can find example how to create a Ram file:<br></p>
+Below you can find an  example how to create a Ram file:<br></p>

 ```C#
 var ramSize = 5_000_000;